Coordination

 ENR -> ENR

-Voiceless, no changes to route or CFL within 50nm to boundary.
+Voiceless, no changes to route or CFL within 50nm of the boundary, unless overridden by local procedure.

 To/from Oceanic/International Units